Heat Pump Installation Cost UK 2026: What’s Included and Hidden Costs to Watch For

-While all heat pump types function similarly, their prices vary due to other factors.
-Typical UK pricing varies by technology and property.
+While all heat pump types function similarly, their prices vary due to other factors;in the UK, typical pricing in 2026 depending on the by technology and type of property.
 For example, air-source systems cost £8,000–£15,000 installed before grants.
 For ground-source, expect to shell out £20,000–£30,000 or more, which is largely driven by trenching or boreholes.

 However, if you apply the Boiler Upgrade Scheme (BUS), which is a government grant, you can subtract £7,500 from eligible quotes, bringing many ASHP (air-source heat pumps) installs into the £500–£7,500 range, and some GSHPs (ground-source heat pumps) to the low-twenties.
 Another incentive is the 0% VAT rate, running until 2027, which helps lower upfront costs further.

-When comparing quotes, check what’s actually included—labour, pipework, and commissioning are standard, but items like new radiators, hot water cylinders, or electrical upgrades may be billed separately.
+When comparing quotes, check what’s actually included—labour, pipework, and commissioning are standard, but items like new radiators, hot water cylinders, or electrical upgrades may be billed separately, significantly affecting the total cost of the heat pump and installation for your home.

 In many cases, a new hot-water cylinder is fitted if your current one isn’t compatible.
-Installers also manage the necessary plumbing and electrical works to ensure the heat pump system integrates properly with your home.
+Installers also manage the necessary plumbing and electrical works, ensuring the heat pump system is correctly sized, safely wired, and ready for everyday use.

 Before installation, a heat-loss survey is conducted to assess the property’s efficiency, followed by a tailored system design and commissioning to verify that your unit’s performance meets the required standards.